trbs/bucky/README.rst

     # a.a.b.c.c.b would be rewritten as a.b.c.b
     name_strip_duplicates = True

-    # Bucky reverses hostname components to improve the locality
+    # Bucky2 reverses hostname components to improve the locality
     # of metric values in Graphite.
 For instance, "node.company.tld"
     # would be rewritten as "tld.company.node".
 This setting allows
     # for the specification of hostname components that should